inmanta/inmanta-core/docs/resource_sets.rst

 Resource sets
 ###########################

 Instances of the ``std::ResourceSet`` entity serve as the model's representation of resource sets.
-The name of the set and a list of its resources are held by this object.
+The name of the set and a list of its resources are held by this entity.
 These ``ResourceSet`` instances are found by the default exporter to ascertain which resources belong to which set.

 In the example below, 1000 networks of 5 routers each are created.
 Each router is part of its network's resource set.